-More recently, his documentary, 'Johnny', a 7 minute short about a young gay man from the Travelling community, was given Special Mention in the Best Short Documentary category at The 30th Galway Film Fleadh, and was selected for GAZE International Film Festival, the IFI Documentary Festival in Dublin, Waterford Film Festival, and Side By Side Film Festival in St. Petersburg - the only LGBT film festival in Russia.
-Hugh's documentary, ‘Bittersweet’, a half hour film about diabetes in Ireland, screened at The Galway Film Fleadh, as well as Australia's SCINEMA Film Festival and was featured in Labocine/Imagine Science’s ‘Edible Cinema’ August 2018 issue.
-It was broadcast on RTÉ One on World Diabetes Day 2018 and was selected by The Irish Times as one of the nine things to watch that week and was also one of The Sunday Times Culture highlights of the week.
+More recently, his documentary 'Johnny', a 7 minute short about a young gay man from the Travelling community, was given Special Mention in the Best Short Documentary category at The 30th Galway Film Fleadh, and was selected for GAZE International Film Festival, the IFI Documentary Festival in Dublin, Waterford Film Festival, and Side By Side Film Festival in St. Petersburg - the only LGBT film festival in Russia.
+Hugh's documentary, ‘Bittersweet’, a half hour film about diabetes in Ireland, won the Best Educational Media Industry Award at the 2019 RAW SCIENCE Film Festival in Los Angeles.
+It screened at The Galway Film Fleadh, as well as Australia's SCINEMA Film Festival.
+It was broadcast on RTÉ One on World Diabetes Day 2018 and was selected by The Irish Times and The Sunday Times Culture highlights of the week.

-Hugh’s other directing work has also been singled out for praise - his commercial for Eir received an Honourable Mention at the EVCOM awards in London, his Belong To ad for Marriage Equality, 'Bring Your Family With You', received over 500,000 views, was nominated for Best Online award at the GALAS 2016 and gained international attention and acclaim - featuring on Al Jazeera, The New York Times, praised by Oscar-winning writer Dustin Lance Black, and was even parodied by John Oliver on his HBO show 'Last Week Tonight'.
+Hugh’s commercial for Eir received an Honourable Mention at the EVCOM awards in London, his Belong To ad for Marriage Equality, 'Bring Your Family With You', received over 500,000 views, was nominated for Best Online award at the GALAS 2016 and gained international attention and acclaim - featuring on Al Jazeera, The New York Times, praised by Oscar-winning writer Dustin Lance Black, and was even parodied by John Oliver on his HBO show 'Last Week Tonight'.